tinsandsolution/chesspacing/README.md

 ## Card stuff

-Get cards: GET /cards
+Get all cards: GET /cards
 Create card: POST /cards
+Get one card: GET /cards:cardId
-Edit card: PUT /cards
+Edit card: PUT /cards/:cardId
-Delete card: DELETE /cards
+Delete card: DELETE /cards/:cardId

 Note: the idea with each card is that they're probably going to be encoded as FEN or PGN codes.